jhpyle/docassemble/_docs/docker.md

 interface.
 (See the [scalability] section for more information about using [ECS].)

 In your `env.list` file, you can set a variety of options.
+These options are case specific, so you need to literally specify `true` or `false`, because `True` and `False` will not work.

 The following two options are specific to the particular server being started (which, in a [multi-server arrangement], will vary from server